 <KEY>:<VALUE>format.
 Log-based metrics are considered custom metrics.
 Avoid grouping by unbounded or extremely high cardinality attributes like timestamps, user IDs, request IDs, or session IDs to avert impacting your billing.

-Note: Data points for Log-based metrics are generated at one minute intervals.
+Note: Data points for Log-based metrics are generated at ten second intervals.

 After a metric is created, only these fields can be updated: